 - Gaskets

-- Vibration dampening materials
+- Built-in vibration dampening materials

 In these cases, you may not notice a big difference.